Spanish Guitar Songs for Guitar – Free Sheet Music and TABs

 Rasgueados use mainly the nails of the right hand.
 The fingers are prepped within the hand and then launched with force onto the strings of the guitar.
 This allows for great speed and a loud initial attack.

 The thumb is used to stabilize the hand.
-Or it alternates with the other fingers in specific patterns.
+Or it alternates with the other right hand fingers in specific patterns.

 There are many different rasgueado patterns possible.
 And most patterns line up with the pulse of the music performed.